adriankulik/Desqueezer/README.md

 ## 🚧 Next Steps / Roadmap

 - [ ] **Add a README GIF to ilustrate how this plugin works**
       Allow users to input custom squeeze ratios.
-  *(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)*
+      _(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)_

 - [ ] **UI for Squeeze Factor**
       Allow users to input custom squeeze ratios.
-  *(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)*
+      _(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)_

 - [ ] **Orientation Handling**
       Add support for both horizontal and vertical images.
-  *(Currently assumes vertical anamorphic, resulting in square 1:1 output.)*
+      _(Currently assumes vertical anamorphic, resulting in square 1:1 output.)_

 - [ ] **Windows Compatibility**
       Make the plugin functional on Windows machines using PowerShell or `.bat` alternatives.

+- [ ] **Instalation UX Improvements**
+      Install exiftool and create a executable by creating an installation bash script.

 ## 📄 License